What Is an Encumbrance? A Guide for CRE Investors

 An easement that limits access could derail your site plan.
 A judgment lien could delay closing.
 A deed restriction might block the tenant mix you need for income.
 You can't afford to overlook any of it.

-Imagine reviewing a mid-block parcel with what appears to be clean title.
+For example, say you're considering a mid-block parcel with what appears to be a clean title.
 No red flags from the broker, everything looks promising.
 But a closer read of the deed reveals a decades-old easement giving a telecom company access directly through the site, right where you planned to build a loading dock.
+That kind of detail can derail a deal overnight.

 This is why smart investors pair a thorough title search with title insurance.
 Missing just one encumbrance can cost six figures in site redesign, delayed approvals, or legal fees.